 Today, we fill in the gaps for our clients, ensuring that they're able to publish fully accessible material as efficiently as possible.
 Our services to government agencies, government contractors, nonprofits, corporations, academic institutions, and grant recipients can include any combination of the following Sec.
 508 services:

-PubCom works with you to create a package of services that puts your team in control of their accessibility tasks to meet federal requirements as quickly and painlessly as possible.
+PubCom works with you to create a package of services that puts your team in control of their accessibility tasks to meet Sec.
+508's requirements as quickly and painlessly as possible.

 We're experts in all major software and many of our associates are certified in one or more of these programs: